-As the owner of a regulated dog you must advise the local government of any change in your residential address within 7 days after making the change.
-If the new residential address is in another local government area, you must also give notice to the other local government.
+The owner of a declared dangerous or menacing dog must advise the local government of any change in their residential address within 7 days after making the change.
+If the new residential address is in another local government area, they must also give notice to the other local government.